VoW314/Kellogg/README.md

 to the cereal company name, Kellogg.

-This idea was created with a friend of mine and is likely not better than key loggers one can buy online.
+This idea was created with a friend of mine.
 This was originally meant to run on a single computer with a running windows virtual machine.
 There was no malicious intent while creating Kellogg and is meant to be just a fun program developed with a friend.

-Created : 11.23.19
+** Created ** : 11.23.19
 Finished : __.__.__